hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

   specific sizes for tag head, byte string head, and the overall byte string.

-  Otherwise, and for `infin`, a floating point data item with major type 7 is used in preferred serialization (unless modified by an encoding indicator, which then needs to be `_1`, `_2`, or `_3`).
+  When `decnumber` stands for a floating point value, and for `hexfloat` and `nonfin`, a floating point data item with major type 7 is used in preferred serialization (unless modified by an encoding indicator, which then needs to be `_1`, `_2`, or `_3`).
-  For this, the number range needs to fit into a binary64 (or the size corresponding to the encoding indicator), and the precision will be adjusted to binary64 before further applying preferred serialization (or to the size corresponding to the encoding indicator).
+  For this, the number range needs to fit into an {{IEEE754}} binary64 (or the size corresponding to the encoding indicator), and the precision will be adjusted to binary64 before further applying preferred serialization (or to the size corresponding to the encoding indicator).